stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 Model-View-Adapter is a variation of Traditional MVC and common in Apple OSX Cocoa Framework.
 In MVA, all communication must flow through Controllers.
-This is in contrast to direct Model-to-View communication.
+This is in contrast to direct Model-to-View communication found in Traditional MVC.
+All the orchestration is heavily centralized: the Controller becomes a communication hub, taking signals from either the Model objects (change notifications) or the View (user events) and acting accordingly.

+This constraint might appear excessively strict, but provides some With a communication network artificially constrained, making it easier to evaluate and debug.

 This approach might appears excessively strict, but has some
 advantages: the communication network is artificially constrained, making it easier to evaluate and debug.

-The orchestration is heavily centralized: the Controller becomes a communication hub, taking signals from either the Model objects (change notifications) or the View (user events) and acting accordingly.
+The orchestration is heavily centralized:

 # Design

-The Model and the View don't have references to each other, they don't exchange data nor interact directly.
+MVA is an implementation of the Mediator pattern.
+Controllers are generally referred as Adapters or Mediators.
+The Model and the View do not hold references to each other, they do not exchange data nor interact directly.

-This design is an implementation of the Mediator pattern, and for this reason Controllers are generally referred as Adapters or Mediators.

 The pattern of communication in MVA can be represented with the following interaction diagram